 Covid-19 is causing some disruption to our services.

-We are no longer able to source:
+We are unable to source:

-- Duplicate plans
+- duplicate plans

 - Burgh Register deeds